itsdfish/DifferentialEvolutionMCMC.jl/docs/src/index.md

 $\Theta_p^\prime = \Theta_p + \gamma (\Theta_j - \Theta_k) + b,$

 where $b \sim \mathrm{uniform}(-\epsilon, \epsilon)$.
 DEMCMC uses the difference between randomly selected particles to leverage approximate derivatives in the proposal process.
-The proposal is accepted according to the Metropolis-Hastings rule whereby the proposal is always accepted if its likelihood is greater than the current position, but is accepted proportionally to the ratio of likelihoods otherwise.
+The proposal is accepted according to the Metropolis-Hastings rule whereby the proposal is always accepted if its log likelihood is greater than that of the current position, but is accepted proportionally to the ratio of log likelihoods otherwise.
 # References

 Ter Braak, C. J. (2006).
 A Markov Chain Monte Carlo version of the genetic algorithm Differential Evolution: easy Bayesian computing for real parameter spaces.
 Statistics and Computing, 16, 239-249.